Obstruction of Absolute Concentration Robustness by Conservation Laws in Non-Redundant Zero-One Networks: Non-redundant zero-one networks

+\begin{lemma} If two rows in the stoichiometric matrix $\mathcal{N}$ of a non-redundant zero-one network $G$ are the same, say $\mathcal{N}_i=\mathcal{N}_j$, then $G$ has non-vacuous ACR in neither species $X_i$ nor species $X_j$ for any choice of rate constants. \end{lemma} \begin{proof} Notice that the new network obtained by relabeling $X_i$ and $X_j$ in $G$ has the same form as $G$.
+Hence, if there exists a rate-constant vector $\kappa^*$ such that $G$ has non-vacuous ACR in $X_i$ (or in $X_j$), then $G$ also has non-vacuous ACR in $X_j$ (or in $X_i$), which contradicts the conservation law $x_i=x_j+c$. \end{proof}

-\begin{lemma} Suppose $G$ is a two-dimensional non-redundant zero-one network with two species.
-Let $\mathcal{N}$ denote the stoichiometric matrix of $G$.
-Then, $G$ is degenerate if and only if \end{lemma} \begin{proof} Notice that for a two-dimensional non-redundant zero-one network with two species, $\mathcal{N}$ is composed of certain columns of Hence, the steady-state system of $G$ is where $\kappa\in\mathbb{R}^8_{\geq0}$.
-Let $h$ denote the steady-state system augmented by conservation laws.
-Hence, we have
+\begin{lemma} Suppose $G$ is a $2$D non-redundant zero-one network with $2$ species.
+Then, $G$ is degenerate if and only if the stoichiometric matrix $\mathcal{N}$ is equivalent to \end{lemma} \begin{proof} Notice that for a $2$D non-redundant zero-one network with $2$ species, $\mathcal{N}$ must be composed of certain columns of The steady-state system corresponding to \eqref{ma:N8 of lm 2s degenerate} is where $\kappa\in\mathbb{R}^8_{\geq0}$.
+Notice that if the $i$-th column of \eqref{ma:N8 of lm 2s degenerate} does not appear in $G$, then $\kappa_i=0$ in \eqref{sys:total_exm_of_lm_degenerate}.
+Since $G$ contains no conservation laws, by \eqref{eq:h_eta}, we have $f=h$.
+Hence, by \eqref{sys:total_exm_of_lm_degenerate}, we have